 The Pen and the Sword

-On the History Highway, Day 38PHILADELPHIA, Pennsylvania—In the flush of reform and humanism that followed the American Revolution, political leaders and other thinkers began to re-examine the traditional ways society had dealt with systems of justice.
+Philadelphia, PA to Parsippany, NJIn the flush of reform and humanism that followed the American Revolution, political leaders and other thinkers began to re-examine the traditional ways society had dealt with systems of justice.
 Steeped in the idealism and determination that had created a new nation, they considered whether it was possible for prisons to become humane institutions that genuinely helped change the character of criminals, rather than the dangerous, disease-ridden, chaotic holding pens of the period.

-Pennsylvania's criminal justice reformers were among the most ardent, and by 1829 their efforts resulted in the opening of Eastern State Penitentiary, a massive facility on a lonely hill outside Philadelphia.
+Pennsylvania's criminal justice reformers were among the most ardent, and by 1829 their efforts resulted in the opening of Eastern State Penitentiary (pictured above), a massive facility on a lonely hill outside Philadelphia.
 When it was completed, Eastern State was the world's largest and most technologically advanced prison.
 Cellblocks were built as spokes around a central hub, from which guards could view the corridors of every wing.
 Moreover, Eastern State incorporated a radically new system of prisoner isolation.

 Another aspect of the criminals' transformation process was mandatory labor, which reformers believed would encourage good habits and teach prisoners a trade.
 However, the need for labor did not override the essential principle of isolation for repentant contemplation.
 Rather than having the prisoners work in a central location, cells were equipped with small tables and tools needed for such trades as shoe repair or weaving.